How to Comply with Puerto Rico’s Notice and Reporting Requirements

 Summary: This blog post will provide you with the information and access to the tools you need to comply with Puerto Rico’s Notice and Reporting requirements.

 As of the publication of this blog, Puerto Rico does not have economic nexus regulations.
 They do, however, have Notice and Reporting requirements.
 At the end of this blog, we provide you with the tools you need to comply with Puerto Rico’s Notice and Reporting requirements.

 If you read our blog, States Where Notice and Reporting Requirements Still Matter, you know that the sales threshold for Puerto Rico’s Notice and Reporting requirement is $0.
 That means that a single sale into Puerto Rico can create a notice and reporting obligation.

 In other states, many companies have opted to get a sales tax permit in lieu of dealing with notice and reporting requirements.
-In most states, this has been the “easier” option.
-However, this is simply NOT true in Puerto Rico
+You can do this as well in Puerto Rico.

 Can a Remote Seller Get a Sales Tax Permit in Puerto Rico?

 Puerto Rico will issue a sales tax permit upon application.
 You should note, however, that registering for a sales tax permit in Puerto Rico triggers the opening of a corporate income tax account.